ASendellPrice/IIB-rtd/docs/source/glossary.rst

    **Example usage:**
    *“As a preventive action, the laboratory introduced dual sample labeling and independent verification steps to avoid potential mix-ups during DNA extraction.”*

-   .. admonition:: **💻 Bioinformatics translation**
-      :class: tip

-      See plain definition

-      **Example usage:**
-      *“As a preventive action, we added pre-release smoke tests and immutable reference files to avoid silent regressions in the pathogen genomics pipeline.
-Other examples include enforcing version pinning, implementing storage redundancy, and using continuous integration (CI) checks to prevent configuration drift or silent failures.”*

    .. raw:: html